smeade/programming-elixir-book-notes/chapter1:Intro/README.md

 Is:
 * functional
-* immutable state
+* with immutable state
-* actor-based concurrency
+* and actor-based concurrency
-* "in a tidy, modern syntax"
+* wrapped up "in a tidy, modern syntax"
 * "industrial strength, high-performance" via Erlang VM

 ### Programming Should Be About Transforming Data